mredenti/modern-cmake/episodes/02-variables.md

 consist of plain text with no HTML markup.
 It can be an empty string.
 CMake will always treat a variable as a string during processing.
 The type is used mostly to improve the user experience in GUI tools, with some important exceptions discussed later in this section.

+This is why we care about cache variables which can not be changed - caching the results of an intensive query or computation.

+INTERNAL
+The variable is not intended to be made available to the user.
+Internal cache variables are sometimes used to persistently record internal information by the project, such as caching the result of an intensive query or computation.
+GUI tools do not show INTERNAL variables.
+INTERNAL also implies FORCE.

 ::::::::::::::::::::::::::::::::::::::::::::::::::